kreincke/harmonyli.ly/README.md

 _harmonyli.ly_ is distributed under the terms of the MIT license or under the terms of the GPLv3 license.
-As long as harmonyli.ly is distributed under both licenses, the recipient has the right to chose the license under which he wants to use the work.
+As long as harmonyli.ly is distributed under both licenses, the recipient has the right to chose the license under which he wants to use the work!

 For details see the file [LICENSING](./LICENSING).